Assignment Book 2019 - 2020

 BEGINNING THE SCHOOL DAY

-The Middle School opens at 7:30 a.m.
 Students should use the front parking lot entrance and Lincoln Place entrance.
-All hats are to be removed when entering the building.
 (No student is to use the auditorium as a short cut to lockers or class).
-At the bell, students are to proceed to their lockers and then to their homeroom in a quiet, orderly manner.
+At the bell, students are to proceed to their lockers and then to their first period classroom in a quiet, orderly manner.

-Attendance is taken during homeroom.
-It is very important that students be on time for homeroom.
+Attendance is taken during first period.
+It is very important that students be on time for their class.

 The Pledge of Allegiance will be said each morning.
 This will be followed by daily announcements.
 During announcements, students are expected to listen silently so that they may receive important information concerning the school day.
-Following homeroom, students will be dismissed to their first period class.
-Announcements are printed and posted on the Main Office window.
+Announcements are printed and posted on the Main Office window and online.

 PICKING UP AND DISCHARGING STUDENTS